Jasper Jones

-Jasper Jones, is a 2009 novel by Australian writer Craig Silvey.
+Jasper Jones is a 2009 novel by Australian writer Craig Silvey.
 It has won and been shortlisted for several major awards including being shortlisted for the International Dublin Literary Award.
 The novel was selected by the American Library Association as 'Best Fiction for Young Adults' in their 2012 list.

 Overview

-In summary, a small rural Australian town grows fearful when a young girl goes missing.
+A small rural Australian town grows fearful when a young girl goes missing.
 Thirteen year-old Charlie grows especially fearful, because he alone knows what has happened.

-The academic literature has described Jasper Jones as conforming "to the conventions of Australian Gothic, which projects contemporary experience onto … dysfunctional families in small, remote towns.... where young protagonists encounter violence or death, and where outsiders are punished for their difference".
+The academic literature has described Jasper Jones as conforming "to the conventions of Australian Gothic, which projects contemporary experience onto ... dysfunctional families in small, remote towns.... where young protagonists encounter violence or death, and where outsiders are punished for their difference".